Al Hakam (newspaper): Relaunch as an English Weekly

-Al Hakam was relaunched on 23 March 2018 as an English-language newspaper by Hazrat Mirza Masroor Ahmad, the fifth worldwide head of the Ahmadiyya Muslim Jamaat, during his Friday sermon.
+Al Hakam was relaunched on 23 March 2018 as an English-language newspaper by Mirza Masroor Ahmad, the fifth worldwide head of the Ahmadiyya Muslim Jamaat, during his Friday sermon.
 Announcing the relaunch, he stated: Today, there is also an announcement and a source of good news in that the Al Hakam newspaper that was once published in Qadian will now be published from here.
 In 1934 it began printing again but stopped soon after.
 Today, on the Promised Messiah Day it will be launched from here [UK] in the English language.
 This newspaper was the first newspaper published in the time of the Promised Messiah (as).
 It will be printed in a small quantity, however, immediately after this Friday Sermon it will be available on the internet on www.alhakam.org Similarly, there will be an app called “Al Hakam” for mobile phones and tablets from which one will be able to easily download the newspaper and read it.
 The app for the familiar mobile devices such as Apple and Android and will be available for download after this sermon.
 The first edition is a special feature for the Promised Messiah Day and in future, a new edition will be uploaded every Friday.
 Also there will be a few printed copies available.
 Nevertheless, people will be able to derive benefit from this.
 After this launch, may God Almighty enable it to continue incessantly.
 Since this newspaper will be in English, therefore the English speaking members should derive maximum benefit from this.

 Content

-Al Hakam publishes the official English translation of the weekly sermons of Hazrat Khalifatul Masih, the worldwide head of the Ahmadiyya Muslim Community as well as exclusive interviews with him.
-Answers to Everyday Issues is another feature wherein answers to questions given by Hazrat Khalifatul Masih on various occasions in his written correspondence and during MTA International programmes are officially published.
+Al Hakam publishes the official English translation of the weekly sermons of Khalifatul Masih, the worldwide head of the Ahmadiyya Muslim Community as well as exclusive interviews with him.
+Answers to Everyday Issues is another feature wherein answers to questions given by Khalifatul Masih on various occasions in his written correspondence and during MTA International programmes are officially published.

 There has also been a special emphasis on the preserving the history of the Ahmadiyya Muslim Community in Al Hakam with regular feature articles such as 100 Years Ago, This Week in History and From the Archives.

 In addition to the above, Al Hakam also publishes news from the Ahmadiyya Muslim Community around the world, book reviews, special editorials commenting on contemporary affairs from the Islamic viewpoint and articles on the various aspects of the theology of Islam and the Ahmadiyya Muslim Community.